watson-developer-cloud/api-guidelines/swagger-coding-style.md

 - List all required parameters before any optional parameters.
   - For services that take a version parameter, list it first since it is always required.
 - Add new optional parameters to the *end* of the parameter list.

+### Do not explicitly define a `content-type` header parameter

+Operations that consume multiple content types often use a "content-type" header parameter to specify the content type of data provided.
+However, this header parameter should not be coded explicitly in the swagger, since it is implicitly specified by a `consumes` setting with more than one value.
+OpenAPI 3.0 requires that a "content-type" header parameter, if specified, must be ignored.
+The Watson SDK generator ignores any explicitly coded `content-type` header parameter.

+### Do not explicitly define a `accept-type` header parameter

+Operations that produce multiple content types often use an "accept-type" header parameter to specify the content type of data to be returned.
+However, this header parameter should not be coded explicitly in the swagger, since it is implicitly specified by a `produces` setting with more than one value.
+OpenAPI 3.0 requires that an "accept" header parameter, if specified, must be ignored.
+The Watson SDK generator ignores any explicitly coded `accept-type` header parameter.

 ### Models for optional body parameters